 - Elders.
 Older people who live alone, far from family and often isolated, may be at risk for alcohol abuse.
 As metabolisms change with age, elders may react differently to medications.
 They may be overmedicated, or their medications may interact with one another or with alcohol to produce apparent dementia or other symptoms.
 The amount of alcohol they once drank without problems may now be too much.
 Worst of all, these issues are seldom raised by health professionals, social workers, and others who work with older people, and may go unrecognized.
 Prevention programs can raise and address them, and lead to a longer and more productive and satisfying later life.

 - The homeless.
 Many people who are homeless struggle with addictions of various kinds.
 Their substance use is often one of the reasons that they are homeless, and contributes to their difficulty in changing their status.
-Substance abuse in the homeless population is also often tied to physical and mental health issues leading to the misuse of various medications prescribed for physical and psychological conditions, or self-medication with alcohol or narcotics to dull the emotional or physical pain of mental or physical illness.
+Substance use in the homeless population is also often tied to physical and mental health issues leading to the misuse of various medications prescribed for physical and psychological conditions, or self-medication with alcohol or narcotics to dull the emotional or physical pain of mental or physical illness.

 Indicated programs focus not on probabilities (populations likely to be at risk, for example), but on specific individuals who are known to be already involved in substance use.
 Depending on the program, these individuals could be identified and referred by school personnel, parents, the court system, law enforcement, social workers, therapists, or others who have contact with them.
 In such cases, it would be not only the participants, but those who referred them who are the users of SPF.

 How do you use the Strategic Prevention Framework?